Venuvgp19/Terraform-s3/README.md

-# Terraform-s3
+# Terrform-ec2
-used to create S3 bucket in AWS cloud using terraform
+This repo could be used to just spin up an ec2 instance in the aws cloud